-Lent is here, which means that crawfish season is in full swing in New Orleans.
-Look forward to meatless Fridays with fresh and delicious boiled crawfish, which is starting to pop up places around the city.
+Crawfish season is in full swing in New Orleans.
+Look forward to the weekends with fresh and delicious boiled crawfish.
 Here, we've rounded up the 20 best places to get boiled crawfish in New Orleans.
-These 40 days of fasting and no meat don't have to be miserable with the variety that we've got in the Big Easy.
 These restaurants and seafood markets are serving up some of the best seafood and boiled crawfish you'll ever have.
 Consider trying every one of these places out.
 Enjoy!

 1. Schaefer & Rusich Seafood

 1726 Lake Ave., Metairie

 Visit Schaefer & Rusich Seafood in Bucktown to satisfy all your seafood cravings.
 This family-run seafood market sells high-quality seafood at reasonable prices for your enjoyment.
 Schaefer Seafood began in 1969 when the family started selling fresh seafood out of their own garage.
 The business has continued for four generations now, providing New Orleans with fresh and delicious seafood.
 Nothing is better than food, family, and experiencing the two together.
 The Schaefer & Rusich staff is passionate about sharing this tradition of family with your loved ones through their fantastic food.
 Make sure to try the boiled crawfish, as it is known to be among the best in town.